 - Loss of training and guidance

-Exemplary or punitive damages are not meant to compensate the victims but to punish the wrongdoer and deter similar behavior in the future.
+Exemplary or punitive damages are not intended to compensate but to penalize certain conduct and deter similar behavior.

 Courts rarely award exemplary damages.
-To recover exemplary damages, you must prove, by clear and convincing evidence, that the defendant’s actions included malice, oppression, or fraud.
+To recover exemplary damages, there must be clear and convincing evidence of malice, oppression, or fraud.

 Schedule a Free Consultation With An Oakland Wrongful Death Attorney

-If you have lost a loved one due to the negligence, recklessness, or intentional acts of another party, you may be entitled to bring a wrongful death action to recover damages.
+If you have lost a loved one due to the actions or inaction of another party, you may be entitled to bring a wrongful death action to seek damages.

-The wrongful death attorneys at Jacoby & Meyers have a 50-year history of dedicated legal advocacy for families throughout California.
-Our firm has secured more than $2 billion in total recoveries, reflecting our commitment to helping clients navigate the legal complexities of wrongful death claims under Code of Civil Procedure § 377.60.
-We provide the professional advocacy necessary to document your losses and seek the recovery permitted under California law for funeral expenses, loss of financial support, and loss of companionship.
+The wrongful death attorneys at Jacoby & Meyers have a 50-year history of legal advocacy for families throughout California.
+Our firm has secured more than $2 billion in total recoveries, reflecting our experience in handling wrongful death claims under Code of Civil Procedure § 377.60.
+We provide the professional advocacy necessary to document losses and seek recovery permitted under California law for funeral expenses, loss of financial support, and loss of companionship.

-Call us at (510) 616-9169 or complete the short form on our contact page to schedule a free consultation to discuss your case.
+Call us at (510) 616-9169 or complete the short form on our contact page o schedule a free consultation to discuss your case.

 Our Oakland Office